Relief For Paris Restaurants As Virus Lockdown Ends - UrduPoint

 Relief For Paris Restaurants As Virus Lockdown Ends

-The sooner-than-expected reopening for the Paris region was announced by President Emmanuel Macron on Sunday, followed by news of nine COVID-19 deaths in the previous 24 hours -- France's lowest daily toll since March.
+The sooner-than-expected reopening for the Paris region was announced by President Emmanuel Macron on Sunday as news came of France's lowest daily COVID-19 toll since March -- nine deaths in 24 hours.

-While restaurants across most of France were allowed to open earlier this month, those in and around the capital, where COVID-19 circulation remained high, could serve clients only on outdoor terraces.
+While restaurants across most of France were allowed to open earlier this month, those in and around the capital, where circulation of the coronavirus remained high, could serve clients only on outdoor terraces until now.

 "The question now is whether clients will come back," Albert Aidan, the manager at L'Ami Georges, a few blocks from the Opera Garnier, told AFP.

-"The bulk of the epidemic is behind us," Health Minister Olivier Veran said Monday, though he cautioned: "this doesn't mean we can stop fighting the virus."
-"It's going to be a party," Stephane Manigold, owner of four Paris restaurants, including the two-starred Maison Rostang, told AFP.

-Manigold made headlines last month after successfully suing his insurer, French giant Axa, to pay around 70,000 Euros ($79,000) in compensation for lost business.
+Manigold has successfully sued his insurer, French giant Axa, to pay some 70,000 Euros ($79,000) in compensation for lost business.

-Insurers argue that most contracts do not cover the nationwide administrative shutdown but restaurants say their livelihoods are on the line, and have called on the government to intervene.

-Even in the rest of France, where restaurants were allowed to fully reopen on May 11, owners have had to remove tables to ensure a distance of one metre (3.3 feet) between diners.

-Didier Chenet, head of the GNI association of independent hotel and restaurant owners, estimates the social distancing rules have cut capacity by half at least.
+Didier Chenet, head of the GNI association of independent hotel and restaurant owners, estimates that social distancing rules which saw restaurants remove tables to ensure a distance of one metre (3.3 feet) between diners, have cut capacity by half at least.

 Unless the government lifts the one-metre rule, he said, "recovery will be very slow, with economic conditions that are not viable for our businesses," he said.